Sales Tips– A lot of people do not realize the importance of art called “sales”.

 Before you meet a prospect, put yourself in their shoes.

 Try to emulate their thinking process.
 When you put yourself in their shoes and think like them, you would be in a position to argue with yourself.
 This will drastically improve your arguments and make your pitch even more convincing.
 Empathising with prospects will ensure that you have a dynamic approach to sales as opposed to having a ‘one size fits all’ approach.
+Try to answer all the genuine questions that can come to your mind as a customer.
+This sales trick will boost your confidence while handling with the customers.

-Tip 10 – Use Social Proof
+Tip 10 – Use Social Proof As a Sales Tip

 By using this sales tip, you make your customers as product promoters.